 - Line with plastic sheeting.
 Protect repurposed containers made of wood or other material that can be damaged by water.

 - Choose suitable plants.
 Check growing requirements on the plant tag for proper light conditions and watering requirements.
-Note that plants in shallow containers tend to dry out quickly so keep well-watered, though succulents require very little water.
+Plants in shallow containers will dry out quickly so keep them well-watered.
+However, succulents require very little water.

 - Feed.
 Keep your plants happy and thriving in their vintage home.
 Feed them every few weeks with a liquid plant food.